MrPifo/DBD-Plus/README.md

 # DBD-Plus

-DBD-Plus is a assistance software for Dead By Daylight to give you informations, which are normally not displayed ingame.
+DBD-Plus is an assistance software for Dead By Daylight to give you informations, which are normally not displayed ingame.

 ## Getting Started